Logo Voyage

 • Winter is mild and lasts from about mid-October to early February.
 Heavy rains occur from the last week of September until early November, due to the retreat of the South-East monsoon.
 There is no snow in Kerala, although it is quite cold and misty in the mountain regions.

 When in Kerala, carry an umbrella no matter what time of the year it is.
-You can be caught in a sudden shower in summer which will leave you drenched if you are unprepared.
+A sudden shower in summer will leave you drenched if you are unprepared.
 The Kerala sun coupled with the high rate of humidity can be unforgiving in the summer months.

 The temperature averages around: